-Overgrown trees and shrubs, cracked drains, leaking rainwater goods, missing roof tiles: these are just some of the things that may lead to structural problems such as subsidence and movement in an older building, making it important to keep on top of exterior maintenance.
+Overgrown trees and shrubs, cracked drains, leaking rainwater goods, missing roof tiles: these are just some of the things that may lead to structural problems.
+If left untreated, these will require costly repairs and maybe even cause more scary sounding structural issues such as subsidence and movement.

 Why might your house have structural problems?